-- the foreign tax paid on capital gains included in the investor's distribution or attributed amount.
-The amount allowable as a FITO to the individual investor may be reduced if their own capital losses are offset against these amounts. - the foreign tax paid on other foreign source income included in the investor's distribution or attributed amount. - the foreign tax paid on non-assessable non-exempt income, namely attributed income under section 23AI of the ITAA 1936 and attributed foreign investment fund income under section 23AK of the ITAA 1936.
+- the foreign tax paid on capital gains included in the investor's distribution or attributed amount (The amount allowable as a FITO to the individual investor may be reduced if their own capital losses are offset against these amounts consistent with ATOID 2010/175.
+FITO is not reduced for discount capital gains applied at the trust level, but disclaimers or notification of this must be provided to an investor) - the foreign tax paid on other foreign source income included in the investor's distribution or attributed amount - the foreign tax paid on non-assessable non-exempt income, namely - attributed income under section 23AI of the ITAA 1936, and - attributed foreign investment fund income under section 23AK of the ITAA 1936.